Netanyahu in Washington: Combative talk, little substance – DW – 07/25/2024

 'Very substantive, very detailed discussion'

-Ahead of the meeting between Biden and Netanyahu, a senior administration official briefed reporters saying the agenda would center around closing "the final gaps" in a possible cease-fire and hostage release deal being negotiated between Israel and the militant Hamas group, which is recognized by the US and EU as a terrorist organization.
+Ahead of the meeting between Biden and Netanyahu, a senior US administration official told reporters that the agenda would center around closing "the final gaps" in a possible cease-fire and hostage release deal being negotiated between Israel and the militant Hamas group, which is recognized by the US and EU as a terrorist organization.

 A "very substantive, very detailed discussion" is expected, the senior official said.